-Recommended Preparation: BOT 100 or equivalent, BOT 096 or concurrent enrollment or equivalent, and ENGL 098R or ESL 105 or equivalent reading level
+Recommended Preparation: BOT 100 or equivalent with a grade of "C" or better or "CR", 096 or concurrent enrollment or equivalent, ENGL 098R or ESL 105 or equivalent reading level

 Designed for students with little or no computer experience.
 Students will learn to use the Windows operating system efficiently to create and manage files and folders.
 Credit/No Credit only.
 Non-associate degree applicable.